Entropy solutions to macroscopic IPM

-In addition, as one of the main difficulties, also for potential equivalent reformulations of \eqref{eq:fixed_point_equation_inintroduction} where the above loss of a derivative might be avoided, we like to point out that the kernels $K_s[\xi]$ degenerate as $s\rightarrow 0$ to a one-dimensional kernel with singularity $\sim 1/(y_1-z_1)$, i.e. to a order $0$ integral kernel.
-Thus estimates for $K_s[\xi](y,\cdot)$ as an order $-1$ kernel, and thus after integration compensating the loss $\partial_{y_1}\xi(z)$ (but not $\partial_{y_1}\xi(y)$ though), can not be obtained uniformly in $s$.
+In addition, as one of the main difficulties, also for potential equivalent reformulations of \eqref{eq:fixed_point_equation_inintroduction} where the above loss of a derivative might be avoided, we like to point out that the kernels $K_s[\xi]$ degenerate as $s\rightarrow 0$ to a one-dimensional kernel with singularity $\sim 1/(y_1-z_1)$, i.e. to an order $0$ integral kernel.
+Thus estimates for $K_s[\xi](y,\cdot)$ as an order $-1$ kernel, and thus after integration compensating the loss $\partial_{y_1}\xi(z)$ (but not $\partial_{y_1}\xi(y)$ though), cannot be obtained uniformly in $s$.

 Anyhow, in order to keep the paper enjoyable, we deal with \eqref{eq:fixed_point_equation_inintroduction} and its loss of derivative by considering real analytic initial interfaces.
 This allows us to use an adaptation of the Nirenberg-Nishida abstract Cauchy-Kovalevskaya Theorem.
 Still, the application of it, even when we continue to ignore the so far not mentioned factor $t^{-(1+\alpha)}$ on the right-hand side, takes quite a lot of effort.
 It is the second main part of our proof and can be found in Section \ref{sec:solving}.